Description

 Risk and Exploitability

 The CVSS score of 8.8 indicates high severity.
 Exploitation requires a server superuser and a client that invokes the vulnerable lo_* wrappers.
-While EPSS data are not available, the absence of a listing in CISA’s KEV catalog suggests that no publicly disclosed exploits have yet been seen, but the flaw is exploitable on any downstream client that has privileged access to the server.
+The EPSS score indicates a very low exploitation probability, less than 1%.
+The absence of a listing in CISA’s KEV catalog suggests that no publicly disclosed exploits have yet been seen, but the flaw is exploitable on any downstream client that has privileged access to the server.
 Because the payload originates from the server, an attacker who gains superuser status can trigger the corrupting response directly.
 The lack of mitigation built into the client library makes the vulnerability highly exploitable in environments where servers and clients are co‑located or where trusted administrators are also potential attackers.

 Remediation